TIY-Houston-Front-End-Engineering/Course-Guide/Resources/syllabus.md

 - Late or incomplete homework - Your homework is due by 9 AM on the assigned day.
 After that, it is late.
 If you miss homework assignments, come talk to me, because I know problems and emergencies can happen.
 However, you will be required to make up for late/incomplete assignments, so don't fall behind!
 I would rather see a solid attempt on time than a complete assignment late.
 Solid attempts are not considered late!

-- Honor - You are expected to do your own work.
-If you don't, why are you here?
-You should use all resources available to you, including open-source code, but copy and pasting open-source code is prohibited: you should use it only for inspiration or as a library in a bigger project.
-Copying homework is taken very seriously and can result in forfeiting career support.
+- Honor - You should use all resources available to you, including open-source code, but copy and pasting open-source code will not only render your homework unacceptable but will also prevent you from learning the material (and often from writing code that works).
+Copying homework can result in forfeiting career support.

 - Conduct - I run a class based on human decency and respect - I want everyone to be welcome.
 Generally speaking, if something can be taken the wrong way, be careful how you say it!
 Have an issue with someone? **If you ever have any issues, just reach out to me or any of The Iron Yard employees.
-I promise we will represent everyone fairly and equally, and we generally care for the well-being of our students.**
+I promise we will represent everyone fairly and equally, as we genuinely care for the well-being of our students.**

 **Code School Manifesto**